What to pack for Peru. A detailed packing list with all the clothing and special items you will need for your perfect trip to Peru.

 May through October is generally considered to be the dry season, with little to no rain.
 Most insiders agree that this is the best time to visit Peru.

-December through March is called the rainy seasons (especially in the mountains and the amazon rain forest.
+December through March is called the rainy seasons (especially in the mountains and the Amazon rain forest.
 The rainy season is especially strong in Machu Picchu: Here’s a detailed guide on the weather in Machu Picchu.

-April and September are the two transition months, with a mixed weather but usually less of a crowd.
+April and September are the two transition months, with mixed weather but usually less of a crowd.

 The coastline (Lima etc.) never sees any rain.
 Instead, there will be a lot of fog except during the “summer” from December to March.
 (If you are still wondering whether you should visit Lima, do read my guide!)